Arin0402/Data-structures-and-Algorithms/22_CRT/Day 11.md

                 A *p;
                 p = &b; // OR p = new B();

-                p -> func(); // This will func() of class B due to run time binding.
+                p -> func(); // This will call func() of class B due to run time binding.
 At the run time the type of p is B

             }